danvk/source-map-explorer/README.md

 # source-map-explorer
-Analyze and debug space usage through source maps
+Analyze and debug JavaScript code bloat through source maps.

+The source map explorer determines which file each byte in your minified JS came from.
+It shows you a [treemap][] visualization to help you debug where all the code is coming from.

 Install: